Please enter your name, email and zip code below to sign up!

 Dr. Jack Anderson is a clinical psychologist serving as consultant and Director for the Officer Care and Development department at THQ.
 He has been a California State Licensed Psychologist since 1987 and is a soldier (member) of the Pasadena Tabernacle corps (church).
 Jack has ministry degrees from Asbury Seminary (MDiv) and Princeton Seminary (ThM), and earned his doctorate in Clinical Psychology at Fuller Theological Seminary (PhD).
 His consultation includes working with individuals, families and groups in integrating psychological health with Christian beliefs and ministry.
 In addition to his primary work with the Army, he provides member care and consultation with mission organizations positioned in several Asian countries.
 He also conducts psychological evaluations for ministry candidates in several denominations.
 He considers his therapeutic orientation to be in the realms of Positive Psychology, Cognitive Behavioral Psychology and Existential Psychology.
 Jack is married to Barbara, a recently retired nurse manager at UCLA.
 They have two adult daughters, Laura and Julia, and four grandchildren.

-Andrew currently serves as Vice President for Advancement at Azusa Pacific University, and has an earned Doctorate of Education in Organizational Leadership.
-Andrew was a member of the Pasadena Tabernacle Corps, and an employee with The Salvation Army Divisional Headquarters in Los Angeles and Territorial Headquarters in London.
+Andrew currently serves as Director of Development (Principal Gifts) at Cedars-Sinai.
+He holds a Doctorate of Education in Organizational Leadership and most recently served as Vice President for Advancement at Azusa Pacific University.
+Andrew is a former member of the Pasadena Tabernacle Corps and has held staff roles with The Salvation Army at Divisional Headquarters in Los Angeles and Territorial Headquarters in London.

 Mr. Henry Bazak